CodingIntermediate/CodingIntermediate/README.md

 - 👋 Hi, I’m @CodingIntermediate
-- 👀 I’m interested in ...Developing
+- 👀 I’m interested in ...Web developments
-- 🌱 I’m currently learning ...Node.js
+- 🌱 I’m currently learning ...Node.js,firebase
-- 💞️ I’m looking to collaborate on ...Node Deevelopers
+- 💞️ I’m looking to collaborate with ...Node.js Deevelopers and firebase developers
 - 📫 How to reach me ...

 <!---